-No, it is not possible to get periods in one hour, if they are not already due to arrive.
-There is no scientifically established way of inducing your periods to come early.
-However, identifying the root cause behind period irregularities and treating it, eating a healthy diet, exercising regularly, and managing your weight can ensure that your periods stay regular.
+There is no scientifically established method of making your periods come in one hour.
+Consult a doctor, identify the root cause behind period irregularities and treat it as per their suggestions.
+Apart from this, eating a healthy diet, exercising regularly, and managing your weight can ensure that your periods stay regular.

 Does it feel like suddenly PCOS is everywhere and every woman you know has it?
 What is Polycystic Ovary Syndrome (PCOS)?
 Find out here.Read Now

 Is it easy to detect PCOS early on?
 Why does PCOS happen and what does it look like?
 Learn about the causes and symptoms of PCOS.Read Now